 Two years ago, Cameron sanctioned a referendum on Scottish independence, and successfully campaigned for its defeat by a convincing margin.

 He called last year's triumph in the parliamentary elections "the sweetest victory of all."

-While not great, Britain's economy has been one of the better performers in under-performing Europe.
+While not great, Britain's economy has been one of the better performers in underperforming Europe.

 And despite Britain's mixed feelings about being tied to Europe, the U.K. has been a Euro member for more than four decades.
 Britain signed up in 1973, back when it was called the European Economic Community.
-Just two years later, the country held a referendum on leaving, yet voters chose overwhelmingly to stay by a two-to-one margin.
+Just two years later, the country held a referendum on leaving, yet voters chose overwhelmingly to stay by a 2-to-1 margin.